Glenn Martens

-Glenn Martens (born 29 April 1983) is a Belgian fashion designer.
+Glenn Martens (born 29 April 1983) is a Belgian fashion designer who has been serving as creative director of Maison Margiela since 2025.

 Martens began as a junior designer at Jean Paul Gaultier for the women's pre-collection and menswear label G2 (2008–2012).
 He launched his own label in 2012 which ran for three seasons, before taking over Y/Project (2013–2024) as creative director after one of its co-founders, Yohan Serfaty, died.
-Martens also became creative director of Diesel in 2020, and after leaving Y/Project, is set to take over Maison Margiela in 2025.
+Martens also served as creative director of Diesel from 2020 to 2026.

 Early life and education

-Glenn Martens was born on 29 April 1983 in Bruge, Belgium.
+Glenn Martens was born on 29 April 1983 in Bruges, Belgium.
 He has an older brother.

 Martens graduated with a Bachelors in Interior Design from Sint-Lucas School of Architecture in Ghent in 2004.
 With no prior education in fashion design, he applied for a Masters at the Royal Academy of Fine Arts in Antwerp and graduated first in his class.
 He would then be offered his first position at Jean Paul Gaultier.

 Career

+Early beginnings

 After his Masters graduate show in 2008, Martens was recruited by Jean Paul Gaultier as a junior designer for his women's pre-collection and men's label, G2.
-Leaving the brand in 2012, he would go on to found his own label which would run for three seasons.
+Leaving the brand in 2012, he went on to found his own label which ran for three seasons.

-In 2013, Martens would join Y/Project as personal assistant to the brand's co-founder, Yohan Serfaty.
-After the latter died of cancer, Martens would be appointed the new creative director.
-The final collection Martens would design for the brand before announcing his retirement, Autumn/Winter 2024, would feature celebrities including Kanye West, Charli XCX, Mia Khalifa, Tyga, and Irina Shayk.
+In 2013, Martens joined Y/Project as personal assistant to the brand's co-founder, Yohan Serfaty.
+After the latter died of cancer, Martens was appointed the new creative director.
+Martens designed the final collection for the brand before announcing his retirement, Autumn/Winter 2024, featuring celebrities including Kanye West, Charli XCX, Mia Khalifa, Tyga, and Irina Shayk.

+Diesel, 2020–2026

 In 2020, whilst still leading Y/Project, Martens was announced as the next creative director of Diesel, after the brand had been without lead since 2017.
-He would debut his first collection during Milan men's fashion week for Spring/Summer 2022.
-During his tenure at Diesel, Martens is credited with reinvigorating the brand, having seen celebrity endorsements including Rihanna and Michelle Obama, and designing the Met Gala outfits for Kylie Minogue, Damiano David, and Dove Cameron.
+He debuted his first collection during Milan men's fashion week for Spring/Summer 2022.
+During his tenure at Diesel, Martens was credited with reinvigorating the brand, having seen celebrity endorsements including Rihanna and Michelle Obama, and designing the Met Gala outfits for Kylie Minogue, Damiano David, and Dove Cameron.

-In 2022, Martens would return to Jean Paul Gaultier as a guest designer for Couture Spring/Summer 2022.
-He would also be asked to adjudicate the Tom of Finland Foundation Emerging Artists Competition as well as the Hyères 37th Fashion Festival, where he would also receive a career retrospective as a guest of honour.
+In 2022, Martens returned to Jean Paul Gaultier as a guest designer for Couture Spring/Summer 2022.
+He was also asked to adjudicate the Tom of Finland Foundation Emerging Artists Competition as well as the Hyères 37th Fashion Festival, where he also received a career retrospective as a guest of honour.

 While at Diesel in 2020, Martens has given a new approach to denim, with experimental silhouettes, distressed textures and sculptural forms.